 So what’s all the fuss about?
 Let’s take a look at the key features –

 High-pressure drop-stitch floor, for unmatched stiffness, strength and stability.
 One really important feature of the Chelan kayaks – that’s unfortunately not immediately obvious on dry land, in the shop or even at the slipway – is their use of high pressure inflatable floors, made from a special dropstitch fabric.
-This type of floor can be inflated up to 12psi, rather than the 2psi (or less) that you get with cheaper models.
+This type of floor material can be inflated up to 12psi (Aquaglide say 6psi is sufficient for this application, but the material is stronger than that), rather than the 2psi (or less) that you get with cheaper models.
 As you might imagine, that makes them far more rigid; you simply don’t get the “saggy bottom” we see so often in other inflatable kayaks.
 They stay the shape the designer intended, all day long.
-In fact they are so stiff that as an option we can now fit a Torqeedo Ultralight electric Kayak Motor – more information towards bottom of page – most other inflatable kayaks would just fold up if you tried this!

 Single-skin Duratex (reinforced PVC) side tubes and outer floor.
-Another not-immediately-obvious Chelan feature is single-skin construction.
-Most mid-range inflatable kayaks are “double-skinned” ie with separate bladders inside nylon outer skins, which is an OK and relatively cheap way to make a kayak (think rubber ring inside boat-shape bag).
-The Chelans’ ultra-tough single skin construction is harder to make but allows greater refinement of tube shape, and again higher pressure inflation.
+Another not-immediately-obvious Chelan feature is its single-skin (from multiple fused layers) construction.
+Really cheap inflatable kayaks are made from single layer PVC, like a lilo.
+Most mid-range (say £300-£700) inflatable kayaks are “double-skinned” ie with separate (single skin PVC) bladders inside nylon outer skins, which is an OK and relatively cheap way to make a kayak (think lilo bladder inside boat-shape bag)… in fact they feel really tough.
+The top category of inflatable kayaks including Chelans have ultra-tough “single skin” construction, which is actually a multi-layer fabric where the layers are all fused together as one (with a high strength mesh as one of the inside layers).
+This is harder and more expensive to make but allows greater refinement of tube shape, and (just like the dropstitch floor) higher pressure inflation.
 BUT the really big advantage of single-skin construction comes AFTER you’ve used the kayak: it’s much easier to dry out.
 Double skin kayaks take ages to dry out properly – by that we mean a few days – so really you have to find somewhere to hang them up (not always easy).
 In contrast, single skin kayaks take a few minutes to dry; often you can get them dry at the water’s edge, before you put them away.
 If you leave a double skin kayak damp for more than a few days it will go mouldy and smell, and is then almost impossible to clean.
 A single skin kayak is quicker to dry, inherently less prone to mould, and easier to clean off if it does get mouldy.
-The Chelan kayaks’ single skin construction also means they are lighter, size-for-size, than double skin boats, and less “draggy” in the water.
+The Chelan kayaks’ single skin construction also means they are lighter, size-for-size, than double skin boats (particularly after the double skin has been afloat and absorbed some water!), and less “draggy” in the water.

 Streamlined Hull.
 High pressure floors and single skin construction are not the only notable features of Aquaglide Chelan kayaks, but the others are more obvious.
 You may have noticed that they have much more defined (or “pointy”) ends than most inflatable kayaks; that helps by reducing the tendency to get blown or knocked off course by wind and waves.
 They are much longer than most comparable capacity kayaks (1 person, 2 person etc), so they’ll go further, or faster, or both for the same effort.
-They also have an excellent, easy-to-use skeg system, which again helps you keep going straight.
+A 10 or even 12 foot inflatable kayak described as a double will be hopelessly cramped (again looks OK, but try sitting in it) and slow.
+Chelans also have an excellent, easy-to-use skeg system – using an industry-standard finbox – which again helps you keep going straight.

 The Aquaglide Chelan kayaks are right at the top of the inflatable kayak tree, and undeniably cost a bit more than most inflatable kayaks.
-However we genuinely believe their superiour features mean they represent good, in fact excellent value.
-They’re in a different league to cheap inflatable kayaks and compare quite favourably with hard-shell sit-on-tops.
+Yes, even 10 times or more the price of some of them, but we wouldn’t really class the £100 ones in the same category (they should be called kayak-shape lilos).
+However we genuinely believe the Chelans’ superior features mean they represent good, in fact excellent value.
+They compare quite favourably with hard-shell sit-on-tops, yet you can still roll them up in a bag and put them in a cupboard.
 Chelans are easily-driven and when you stop paddling will continue gliding… in most other inflatable kayaks when you stop paddling they simply stop dead.

 WHAT IS INCLUDED – “KAYAK ONLY” PRICES